mongodb/docs-cluster-to-cluster-sync/source/includes/api/tables/progress-response.rst

    * - ``verification.destination`` ``.totalCollectionCount``
      - integer
-     - Number of collections to verify on the destination cluster.
+     - Number of collections to perform verification checks against on the destination cluster.